10 Best ITDR Tools: Complete Identity Threat Detection and Response Guide

 What Is ITDR and Why Does It Matter?

 Identity-based attacks bypass traditional security controls.
-Here’s why identity security through ITDR has become essential.
+Here’s what ITDR means and why identity threat protection has become essential.

 Identity Threat Detection and Response (ITDR) is a security framework focused on detecting and responding to attacks targeting user identities.
-ITDR tools monitor authentication systems and detect credential abuse in real-time.
+ITDR tools monitor authentication systems and detect credential abuse as it happens.
 They automate responses to identity-based attacks like kerberoasting and privilege escalation.

 Why Traditional Security Misses Identity Attacks